Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Emprical Data Analysis: US Automobile Data (1971 - 1990)

-For each component of our model ($\phi_1$, $\phi_2$, and $\rho$), we use a standard 3-layer neural network, and this is implemented without further hyperparameter tuning.
-We implement ReLU activation function at each layer.
-This architecture is the same as the one we used in our numerical simulations.
-For comparison, we replicate the random coefficient logit model (with only the demand side) used by \cite{berry1995automobile} using the Python package \texttt{pyblp} \parencite{PyBLP}.
-In our replication, we allow for heterogeneity in random coefficients across all variables.
-Our findings show that the estimates obtained from our model are comparable to the random coefficient logit estimation presented in \cite{berry1995automobile}.
 We estimate our model both without and with consideration of endogeneity.
-To address endogeneity we utilize three sets of IVs -- (i) the sum of characteristics of all car models, excluding the product in focus, produced by the same firm in the same year; (ii) the sum of characteristics of all car models, excluding the product in focus, produced by rival firms in the same year; and (iii) cost shifters, which encompass the wage and exchange rate prevalent in the year and region where the factory is located.
+To address endogeneity, we utilize three sets of IVs -- (i) the sum of characteristics of all car models, excluding the product in focus, produced by the same firm in the same year; (ii) the sum of characteristics of all car models, excluding the product in focus, produced by rival firms in the same year; and (iii) cost shifters, which encompass the wage and exchange rate prevalent in the year and region where the factory is located.
 The utilization of traditional BLP-style instruments, as discussed by \textcite{gandhi2019measuring}, can be problematic due to their relative weakness, often resulting in considerable bias in the estimation of parameters.
 These issues are significantly exacerbated in non-parametric models.
-Thus, to counter potential concerns related to weak instruments, we employ a machine-learning-based IV methodology as proposed by \textcite{singh2020machine}.
+Thus, to counter potential concerns related to weak instruments, we employ a machine-learning-based IV methodology (MLIV) as proposed by \textcite{singh2020machine}.
+We detail the estimation procedure and results using BLP style IVs in Web Appendix \ref{appendix_mliv}.

-In Figure \ref{fig:IV_diff}, we present the estimated own-elasticity of our model without IV and with IV.
-The x-axis represents the price of the focal product, while the y-axis shows the product's own elasticity.
+In Figure \ref{fig:IV_diff}, we present the estimated own-elasticity ($\frac{\partial \hat{\pi}_{jt} / \pi_{jt} }{\partial p_{jt}/p_{jt}}$) of our model without IV and with IV.
+The x-axis represents the price of the focal product, while the y-axis shows the product's own-elasticity.
 Each point corresponds to a product in a market, resulting in 2,217 observations.
 We report the estimated elasticity based on the same price variation used in the BLP paper (a 1,000-dollar change).
-In Figure \ref{fig:noIV}, we observe that the majority of low-price products (priced below 6,000 dollars) exhibit positive estimated own-elasticity, demonstrating the existence of the endogeneity.
+In Figure \ref{fig:noIV}, we observe that the majority of low-priced products (priced below 6,000 dollars) exhibit positive estimated own-elasticity, demonstrating the existence of the endogeneity.
+We also notice that this issue is attenuated when we correct for endogeneity (see Figure \ref{fig:IV_diff}), i.e., which suggests that our approach is able to handle situations with endogenous features.